nikhilr2907/SeqGAN/README.md

+# Synthetic Bond Yield Data Generation

+## Project Overview
-This project aims to create a model to generate synthetic bond yield data, using a SEQGAN and Monte Carlo Rollouts to train the model.
+This project aims to create a model that generates **synthetic bond yield data**.
+The approach combines **SEQGAN** with **Monte Carlo Rollouts** for training.

+## Current Progress
-# Still working on improving the performance of the model and its distribution hence the trained version of the model will be uploaded in due course.
+- Working on improving model performance and the generated data distribution.
+- Model weights (post-training) will be uploaded in due course.

-We work on moving away from discrete tokens and using policy gradients for continuous actions.
+## Future Directions
+- Transitioning away from **discrete tokens**.
+- Exploring **policy gradients** for continuous action spaces.